-If a person wants to construct or operate a freight or passenger railway under federal jurisdiction, they must apply to the Agency for a certificate of fitness.
+If a person wants to construct or operate a freight or passenger railway under federal jurisdiction, they must apply to the Canadian Transportation Agency for a certificate of fitness.

-The new legislation prescribes minimum insurance coverage which carriers must maintain at all times.
+The Canada Transportation Act prescribes minimum insurance coverage which carriers must maintain at all times.
 The minimum coverage is determined based on the type and volume of certain prescribed goods (such as crude oil or toxic inhalation hazard (TIH) materials) a carrier transports in a calendar year.